okiww/Foreign-Currency-GO/README.md

 ## Run the code

-The first is, clone or download this project:
+The first clone or download this project:
 `$ git clone git@github.com:okiww/Foreign-Currency-GO.git && cd Foreign-Currency-GO`

 There are two ways to run the code